Back

 When you think about the products that make your daily life easier, the chances are that they come from FMCG companies.
 These are the businesses that create and deliver the everyday essentials people rely on, whether it is toothpaste and shampoo, or packaged food and soft drinks.
 The fast-moving consumer goods industry is one of the most important sectors in the world because it connects with billions of people every single day.

 So, what are these FMCG companies?
 In simple terms, they are businesses that produce fast-moving consumer goods.
 These goods are items that people buy frequently, use quickly, and replace often.
 They are affordable, available almost everywhere, and form a crucial part of our routines.
 Think of your morning cup of coffee, or the snack you grab during a busy day, or even the detergent you use to wash clothes.
 All of these are examples of FMCG products.
+In fact, the FMCG sector contributes over $11 trillion annually to the global economy and remains one of the most stable industries, even in uncertain times.

 It is also useful to understand how FMCG compares with consumer packaged goods, or CPG.
 While both terms describe products people use regularly, FMCG typically refers to items that move off shelves quickly, while CPG can also include products that last a little longer.
 However, the difference is subtle, and in most cases, the two overlap.
+Still, most global FMCG companies operate across both categories.

 Understanding Fast-Moving Consumer Goods (FMCG)